-In today’s sprawling media landscape and overlapping communications channels (from broadcast news to blogs and newspapers to social media) the right or wrong message can make a lasting impact on your business, brand and reputation.
+In today’s sprawling media landscape and overlapping communications channels (from broadcast news to blogs and newspapers to social media), the right or wrong message can make a lasting impact on your business, brand and reputation.
 To navigate that landscape, you need to immediately know what people are saying about your company, who they are and how you might best respond.
 That’s where a consistent process to monitor news reports, social media chatter and other communications about your company is imperative.

 To be blunt, bad things happen when you’re not paying attention, but you’ll also miss the opportunity to leverage the good moments that could positively impact your brand reputation.
 Whether your company is small or large, the answer is a robust media monitoring program to track what’s being said and help inform your decisions on how best to respond.
-Here are a few key examples of why media monitoring matters even more into today’s grounded media landscape.
+Here are a few key examples of why media monitoring matters even more in today’s grounded media landscape.

 Track and Celebrate Your Wins

-While we may sometimes associate media monitoring by ensuring we’re aware of negative stories when they pop up, it’s just as important for the positive stories.
+While we may sometimes associate media monitoring with ensuring we’re aware of negative stories when they pop up, it’s just as important for positive stories.
 A news story about a program at your company could easily make it into a magazine, newspaper or TV broadcast without the media entity asking for an interview or making you aware.
 Likewise, people will sometimes say nice things about your brand on social media without remembering or knowing to tag your account.
 By tracking the chatter out there, you can seize upon those good stories quickly and amplify them on your own social media channels or reach out directly to further engage and maximize the positive publicity.

 Build Relationships and Create Opportunities